eriktorres43/Project/README.md

 ## Project Description
    In this application movies are organized into categories and subcategories to represent their genres and subgenres respectively.
 The application allows displaying movies under different genres/subgenres or listing movies using different combined criteria (e.g. director and genre).
 A user can provide a name of a movie that he/she likes and the application can recommend a list of movies that the user might like.
 Different recommendation algorithms can be implemented (e.g. based on the movie genre, director, actors ) and the resulting recommendations can also be sorted based on their rating, release date, etc.

+   We chose this project because all of us tend not to know what to watch next.
+We often spend too much time looking through a list of movies rather than watching them, so categorizing movies and providing recommendations based on different criteria would be interesting.

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?